The Attorney General's

 - Turn off lights and appliances when not in use.
 Consider shutting doors and vents to rooms when they are not in use.

-- Replace incandescent bulbs with fluorescent bulbs.
+- Replace incandescent bulbs with fluorescent or LED bulbs.
 Understand and reduce as much phantom load as possible.
-Phantom load, also known as vampire power, is energy which you are using but really pay no attention to.
+Phantom load, also known as vampire power, is energy to which you are using but the use of which is not easily apparent.
 Electronic appliances which are switched off or on stand-by mode continue to use electricity.
 Consider unplugging the appliance or put it on a power strip or surge protector which can be turned off when not in use.

-- Consider doing an energy audit on your home.
+- Consider performing an energy audit on your home.
 An energy audit helps you conserve and become more energy efficient.
 It can be done on your own or with the help of professionals.
 Some local utility companies provide the audits which include free energy saving items and, depending on financial qualifications, a home weatherization.
 For general information on energy audits, please visit EnergyStar.gov (888-782-7937).
+Energy Star also has a web page here with lists of energy star certified products searchable by type with an overview, specifications, and buying guides for each product.

 Financial assistance may be available through governmental agencies.
 Consumers experiencing hardship are encouraged to explore the possibility of getting financial help.
 For more information on available assistance, click on the following links: